IgnisDa/ryot/docs/content/deployment.md

 [image](https://github.com/IgnisDa/ryot/pkgs/container/ryot).
 Here is a non-exhaustive set of guides to deploy Ryot.

+## Railway

+1. Click on "+ New Project" on your dashboard and select "Empty project".
+2. Once the project is created click on "+ New" and select "Database" and then "Add PostgreSQL".
+3. Click on "+ New" again and select "Docker Image".
+Type `ghcr.io/ignisda/ryot` and hit Enter.
+4. Click on the newly created service and go to the "Variables" section.
+Click on "New Variable" and then "Add Reference".
+Click on "Add".
+5. Go to the "Settings" tab and then click on "Generate Domain".

 ## Dokku

 This is a script that automatically sets up a Ryot server using the docker image